 Test the joint's fit and trim more off of the pins if needed.

-Using a Dovetailing Jig
+How to Use a Dovetailing Jig

 To cut through dovetails using a dovetailing jig, the order is virtually the same.
-Mark the depth of the cut on the tail board and insert it into the jig.
+Mark the depth of the cut on the tailboard and insert it into the jig.
 Install an appropriate dovetailing bit into your router and cut the tails.
 Next, following the jig's instructions, insert the pin board into the jig in the appropriate location, switch to a straight-cutting bit and cut the pins.

-Obviously, the details for this process depend on the chosen jig.
+The details for this process depend on the chosen jig.
 However, each dovetailing system includes a complete, step-by-step set of instructions for cutting through dovetails.

 Dovetails should fit snugly, but not too snugly.
 Always dry-fit your dovetails before you get to the point of final assembly, to ensure your joint is perfect.
 When dry-fitting through dovetails, they should be a bit difficult to take apart, but not so difficult that you need a mallet to separate the parts.